 What "feeling invisible" actually is

 Feeling invisible after a baby is the experience of being physically present but emotionally unregistered — you're in the room, doing the work, but no longer the person she turns toward.
-It's extremely common: in peer-reviewed research, first-time fathers described themselves as "present but invisible," with one saying it "very much felt like I was sat there as the third wheel" (Rominov et al., 2021).
+It's extremely common: in a peer-reviewed study of first-time fathers, the men's central experience was being "present but invisible" — there for everything, yet sidelined and unseen (Hodgson et al., 2021).

 people across 49 studies showed marital satisfaction drops sharply in the first year of parenthood — for both partners, fathers included.